 A Write Highland Hoolie is Mallaig's very own annual book festival which takes place in November.
 Advance booking essential.

 When the fishing boats have just come in with their catches, you might see some seals in the harbour looking for the odd fish that could come their way.

-MV Western Isles and Knoydart Seabridge have regular sailings to the Knoydart peninsula so you can take a day trip by boat (or stay longer if you wish).
+Knoydart Seabridge has regular sailings to the Knoydart peninsula so you can take a day trip by boat (or stay longer if you wish).